 The biggest source market for Queensland tourism is the domestic market.

-China is now Queensland's largest international source market, followed by New Zealand, Japan, the United Kingdom, Europe, and the United States.
+Prior to the COVID-19 pandemic, China was Queensland's largest international source market, followed by New Zealand, Japan, the United Kingdom, Europe, and the United States.
 Emerging international markets include Taiwan, Korea, Hong Kong and India.

 Special interest or niche tourism markets

 Queensland's markets can also be categorised by special interest or niche, which describes visitors by their demographic make-up and the type of experience or product they are seeking.
 For example, some of Queensland's special interest markets are:

 - events tourism.

 Understanding new tourism markets can give your business a competitive edge.
 It can help you work out how to respond to changing markets and consumer preferences and expectations.
 You may also be able to take advantage of new opportunities that changing markets present (e.g. by developing new products and experiences, or by reaching new customers).